Welcome to the first part of the 2016 Decor To Adore Halloween Tablescape theme: “Cinderella and the Ugly Stepsisters Soirée”.

 Step 5.
 Once your floor is dry cut a piece of decorative paper to wrap around the dance floor.
 I used a hot glue gun.

-Note: You can absolutely use white craft glue for all of pieces it will just require a longer drying time.
+Note: You can absolutely use white craft glue for all of the pieces it will just require a longer drying time.

 Step 6.
 Print out your background and side panels.
 Fold the edges on both sides of the background and one side of each panel then join together with glue.